Priyanshiagarwal2006/ai-student-companion/README.md

 ### 🤖 AI Student Companion

-Interact with an AI-powered assistant designed specifically for students.
+AI Student Companion provides an intelligent learning assistant designed specifically around student needs.
+It helps users understand concepts, solve problems, prepare for exams and interviews, and get guidance across a wide range of technical and academic subjects.

+It can assist with:

 - Programming & Coding
 - Data Structures & Algorithms